 Somatic Therapy and PTSD

 Because trauma often has a significant effect on the body, Somatic therapy is particularly useful when treating post-traumatic stress disorder (PTSD).
 Somatic Psychology techniques, such as Somatic Experiencing Therapy, allow patients to work through trauma instead of letting it linger in the body.
 Somatic Trauma Thearpy is an effective way of working through negative memories that can lead to disruptive flashbacks, panic attacks, and other detrimental experiences that are common symptoms of PTSD.

 Find Somatic Therapy at Blair Wellness Group

-Blair Wellness Group offers Somatic Therapy as part of our evidence-based treatment plans.
-By incorporating physical practices into your Mental Health Treatment, we can create a holistic approach to therapy that addresses the causes, symptoms, and challenges of your unique mental health experiences.
-Contact Dr. Blair and the team at Blair Wellness Group today to learn more about Somatic Therapy and how it works as part of a comprehensive and effective treatment plan.
+Blair Wellness Group offers Somatic therapy as part of our evidence-based treatment plans.
+By incorporating physical practices into your Mental Health Treatment, we can create a holistic approach to treatment that addresses the causes, symptoms, and challenges of your unique mental health experiences.
+Contact Dr. Blair and the team at Blair Wellness Group today to learn more about Somatic therapy and how it works as part of a comprehensive and effective treatment plan.

 Discover effective solutions for addiction at Blair Wellness Group today.
 Call us at 310.999.4996 to schedule an appointment.
 We welcome patients from Beverly Hills, Los Angeles, Irvine, Newport Beach, and the surrounding areas.

 At Blair Wellness Group, we are here to meet your clinical needs at any time.